What are the Signs of Oxycodone Abuse?

 What Are the Mental Oxycodone Abuse Side Effects?

 In addition to physical side effects, oxycodone misuse can also severely impact your mental and psychological well-being.
-Some of the mental side effects may arise:3,5
+These mental side effects may arise:3,5

 • Paranoid thinking